Trade war triggers fear of new EV chip shortage from China export limit

 The knock-on effect of this chip shortage might lead to Thai car manufacturing missing its annual target.
 The FTI’s Automotive Industry Club had an objective of producing 1.95 million cars including EVs by 2023, with 1.05 million units produced for export.

 EVs are pivotal to Thailand’s bid for industrial modernisation, so much so that it is looking to expedite investments in EV-related projects.
-A good number of project applications submitted to the Board of Investment for promotion from January to June focused on targeted sectors such as electronics, food processing, and automotive, especially those involving the EV supply chain, reports Bangkok Post.
+A good number of project applications submitted to the Board of Investment for promotion from January to June focused on targeted sectors such as electronics, food processing, and automotive, especially those involving the EV supply chain, reported Bangkok Post.

 Join the conversation and have your say on Thailand news published on The Thaiger.